Starbucks back on expansion path in Americas, China

 Starbucks’ consumer packaged goods business, which sells such items as whole bean coffee and bottled drinks through grocery stores and other retailers, could one day be as large as the cafe chain, Schultz said.

-Investment Technology Group analyst Steve West said he was encouraged that the company is building a “tiered strategy” for those packaged goods, which will broaden their consumer appeal.
+Investment Technology Group analyst Steve West said he was encouraged that the company is building a “tiered strategy” for those packaged goods.
+Based on the company’s moves thus far, it appears that Starbucks coffee and Teavana teas are in the core/premium categories, while Seattle’s Best Coffee and potentially Tazo tea are more mainstream brands.

-Investors are closely tracking Starbucks’ new at-home Verismo coffee and espresso brewer, which the company is using to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc GMCR.O and Nestle SA NESN.VX.

-Verismo sells for $199 or $399 depending on size and function.
-It will create a $30 million loss this year but should add to profits in 2015.
-Starbucks expects to get significant revenue from sales of the coffee and milk pods used with Verismo, which should bolster the packaged goods business.

 When Starbucks’ fiscal year ended on September 30, the company had 18,066 shops around the world, with just over 12,900 in the Americas.
 The United States dominates that region and will get more than half of the 3,000 planned new stores that the company announced on Wednesday.

 Starbucks expects China to overtake Canada as its second-largest market in 2014.
-The fast-growing China/Asia Pacific region will have nearly 4,000 cafes by the end of 2013, including 1,000 in mainland China, where Starbucks said it was on track to have 1,500 cafes in 70 cities in 2015.
+The fast-growing China and Asia-Pacific region will have nearly 4,000 cafes by the end of 2013, including 1,000 in mainland China, where Starbucks said it was on track to have 1,500 cafes in 70 cities in 2015.

-John Culver, president of Starbucks’ China/Asia Pacific business, said sales at established stores in the region remain robust in October and November, following a 10 percent increase in the fiscal fourth quarter that ended September 30.
+John Culver, president of Starbucks’ China/Asia Pacific business, said sales at established stores in the region held up in October and November, following a 10 percent increase in the fiscal fourth quarter that ended September 30.

 “We have seen the momentum we had in the fourth quarter carry over,” Culver said.

-Reporting by Lisa Baertlein in Los Angeles; Editing by John Wallace, Lisa Von Ahn, Tim Dobbyn and Phil Berlowitz
+Reporting by Lisa Baertlein in Los Angeles; Editing by John Wallace, Lisa Von Ahn and Tim Dobbyn